dinazaber/Desolate-Delivery/README.md

 - **Art Style:** Low-Poly, Flat Shaded, Solid Colors
 - **Performance Target:** Less than 50 draw calls per frame, very low VRAM usage, 60+ FPS on low-end hardware
 - **Optimization Tech:**
+  - Mobile renderer instead of Forward+
   - MultiMeshInstance3D for identical objects
   - Solid color materials instead of textures
   - Low poly meshes
-  - No shadow
+  - No real time shadows
-  - No directionalLight
+  - No real time lighting

 ---

-## 🚀 What We Have?
+## 📦 What We Have?
+- **Player Controller**
-1) We made basic player controller, it includes movement in space(walking/running), rotation based on mouse input and rotation based on keyboard input.
+  - Player's movement in space(uncluding jumping and dash) based on keyboard inputs.
-2) We have low poly 3d water shader, 3d flag shader, fake lighting shader(immitates lighting based on camera view), bricks shader and a black-transparent gradient shader for void effect.
-3) We did some assets like cars, basic arenas, rocks, humans, animations and more.
-4)
+  - Player's and camera rotation based on keyboard & mouse inputs.
+- **Shaders**
+  - Efficient low poly 3D water with illumination immitation and animation controls(height of waves, how many frames in the animation) used on simple plane mesh.
+  - 3D animated flag used on simple plane mesh(frequency,speed and color can be adjusted).
+  - Very efficient fake lighting shader which gives almost the same effect as real time lighting but runs about 30% faster.
+  - Efficient bricks shader for drawing bricks pattern on surfaces(brick/mortar size/color can be adjusted).
+  - Very efficient black-transparent gradient shader.
+We use it to immitate void without the need to physically create empty dark space which leads to better performance.
+- **Assets**
+  -  Low poly 3D assets(humans, clothing, vehicles, structures, nature, items)
+  -  Stylized animations
+  -  Textures

 ---